-All categories are listed on NAREE.org
+Categories are listed on NAREE.org

 NAREE’s Platinum Award of $1,000 recognizes the Best Overall Individual Entry.
 The Kenneth R. Harney Award for Best Consumer Education Reporting carries a $1,000 prize.
 The Best Freelance Collection winner receives $500.
-The Ruth Ryon Best Young Journalist (age 30 or under) winner and Gold winners in 29 categories receive $250 awards.
+The Ruth Ryon Best Young Journalist (age 30 or under) Gold winners in 29 categories receive $250 awards.

 The faculty of the Medill School of Journalism at Northwestern University will judge entries on clarity of writing, objectivity, originality, depth of reporting, and/or graphic design/production.